 Visiting Student Research Collaborator (VSRC)

-A visiting student research collaborator (VSRC) is an advanced degree candidate at another institution who applies to come to Princeton as a short-term, nondegree student to work with a specific Princeton faculty member on a research project that grows out of a specific collaboration or mutual research interest.
-The VSRC status provides these visiting graduate students with a recognized status at the University, allowing them to take advantage of a number of regular student benefits, including student health insurance, on-campus health care, e-mail accounts, library borrowing privileges, access to the gym and other campus facilities, and assistance from a number of offices, including the Graduate School, the Davis International Center, and campus and off-campus housing offices.
+A visiting student research collaborator (VSRC) is an advanced degree candidate at another institution who applies to come to Princeton as a short-term, non-degree student to work with a specified Princeton faculty member on a research project that grows out of a specific collaboration or mutual research interest.

 The History Department is authorized to host a limited number of VSRCs each year.
 If you are interested in applying to become a VSRC in History or History of Science please contact the Graduate Administrator, Kristy Novak, at email@example.com.

 - Letter of support from your advisor or home institution

 - Statement of academic interest, including an explanation of which specific Princeton resources are necessary for you to conduct this research.
 The statement should not exceed 1000 words.

 You will also be expected to initiate contact with the Princeton faculty member with whom you propose to work.
 That person will need to submit a brief evaluation form and a letter of invitation on your behalf directly to the Graduate Administrator.